 17) How does the utility company give me my credits?

-The Utility company removes your existing meter and installs a bi-directional meter.
-The new meter records the power (kWh) that you take from the Utility and also records the amount of power (kwh) that you give to the Utility.
-The difference in the two readings is the net.
-If you give more to the Utility than you take from the Utility you have a positive net, and you receive credits for every kwh that you produce over the amount that you received from the Utility.
-When the sun is not shining you use your credits before you start paying for power from the Utility.
+The utility company removes your existing meter and installs a bi-directional meter.
+The new meter records the power per kilowatt-hour (kWh) that you take from the utility company and also records the amount of power per kWh that you give.
+The difference between the two readings is the net.
+If you give more than you take from the utility company then you have a positive net, and you receive credits for every kWh that you produce over the amount that you received.
+When the sun is not shining or during the nighttime you use your credits before you start paying for power.

 18) Can I transfer my credits from one bill to another?

 Some credits can be transferred.
-Arrangements must be made before you install your system as Utility policy
+Arrangements must be made before you install your system as utility policies

 19) When will the utility install my bi-directional meter?

-Once the instillation is complete and your system has passed county codes inspection, the utility will conduct its own inspection and install the bi-directional meter.
+Once the installation is complete and your system has passed county codes inspection, the utility will conduct its own inspection and install the bi-directional meter.

 20) Where will my inverter/inverters be installed?